1zgi/animateme.ai/README.md

 - **Persistent user preferences**
 - **CSS custom properties** for dynamic styling
 ```
 ```

-**Note**: The face animation feature does not work on current release.
+**NOTE THAT**: The face animation feature does not work on current release.

 ## 📋 **System Requirements**